simple-web-tools/fsweb/readme.md

 # fsweb

-This project takes a directory of html files and creates index pages so it can be browsed like a directory.
+This project takes a directory of regular files and creates index pages so it can be browsed like a directory.

 ## why